History of Supreme court in Timeline

 2005: Constitutional Reform Act 2005

-2007: Constitutional amendment of 2007
+2007: Constitutional Amendment

 October 2009: Establishment of the Supreme Court of the United Kingdom

-2009: Setup of the Supreme Court
+2009: Supreme Court Set Up

 August 2013: Constitutional Court Becomes Single Apex Court

-2013: Mark Lundy appeal to the Privy Council
+2013: Mark Lundy Appeal to the Privy Council

-2018: Transformation of the court system in Iceland
+2018: Transformation of the Icelandic Court System

-2023: Status of the High Court in 2023
+2023: High Court Status

 As of 2023, the High Court in France has never been convened.